Find Affordable College Courses

 Doctor’s Degrees in Philosophy & Religious Studies

-A doctor's degree in philosophy and religious studies is offered at 141 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were male, and 18 were from an underrepresented racial-ethnic group.
-Also, 17.5% of philosophy and religious studies graduates were international students.
+A doctor's degree in philosophy & religious studies is offered at 141 colleges in the United States.
+In recent years, the majority of the students getting degrees in this area were male, and 20 were from an underrepresented racial-ethnic group.
+Also, 19.5% of philosophy & religious studies graduates were international students.

 Education Levels of Philosophy & Religious Studies Majors

-In 2020-2021, 629 earned their doctor's degree in philosophy and religious studies.
+During the most recent year for which data is available, 656 people earned their doctor's degree in philosophy & religious studies.
 This earns it the #20 spot on the list of the most popular doctor's degree programs in the nation.

-The following table shows the number of diplomas awarded in philosophy and religious studies at each degree level.
+The following table shows the number of diplomas awarded in philosophy & religious studies at each degree level.

 Education Level Number of Grads